mrcordiner/mrcordiner/README.md

-I teach Computer Science / Engineering, Communications Technology and Tech Design with the Toronto District School Board.
+I teach Computer Science / Engineering, Communications Technology and Tech Design.
 My foci in the classroom are teaching programming, problem solving, making and the design process.

 I teach my classes using a variety of techniques including project and enquiry based learning, differentiated instruction and blended learning.
 I believe in learning-by-doing and building up from first principles (as best as can be done).